PostHog/posthog.com/contents/newsletter/choosing-technologies.md

 - **Performance:** We ingest billions of events per day and this will only grow.
 We need technology that can keep up and scale to 100x where we are today.

 - **Cost:** A principle of our pricing is [being the cheapest option](/handbook/how-we-make-money#be-the-cheapest-for-each-individual-product).
-This means costs are always on our mind and we always need to be searching for ways to reduce them.
+This means costs are always on our mind and we always need to be searching for ways to reduce them like using S3 for replay storage instead of ClickHouse which helped us [make them drastically cheaper](/blog/session-replay-pricing).

 - **Reliability:** Companies rely on us to handle business-critical data.
 We need to maintain a high uptime and availability.
 Technologies we choose need to prove they are reliable and handle failures gracefully.